 By ‘breathe on the water’, I presume you mean exhaling or blowing out on the water's surface?
 There are a few possible reasons for your students’ fear of breathing on the water.
 The simple act of blowing bubbles causes light splashing on the face and under the nose, and if her face is out of the water, then this splashing could be into the eyes too.
 Also, the breathing action on the water can cause a tickling sensation under the nose which causes a feeling of water going up the nose, even though it is not.

 You have to explain to your student that breathing on the water causes the water to tickle her nose and that it is completely normal, it will not do any harm and that it is something she will get used to.
-Then demonstrate it yourself so that she can see for herself and then encourage her to try with a very short breath.
+Then demonstrate it yourself so she can see for herself, and then encourage her to try with a very short breath.